Explore the ‘City of Bridges‘ from a new perspective on Prairie Lily from the South Saskatchewan River.

 - Scenic Road Trip in Saskatchewan: Regina to Qu’Appelle Valley

 For something extra special, the Prairie Lily offers Feature Cruises throughout the season.
-Events like the Nutrien Fireworks Festival and Sommelier Tasting Cruises (wine & food) are limited to 48 adult-only guests.
+Events like the Nutrien Fireworks Festival and Sailing with a Sommelier Cruises (wine & food) are limited to 48 adult-only guests.

 The most popular Feature Cruise is the Nutrien Fireworks Festival during Labour Day weekend!
 The Prairie Lily offers a special cruise on the Saturday night of the festival, with a front-row seat to the fireworks show set to music.
 The evening includes a casual cruise with appetizers and sparkling wine on the upper deck, a delicious meal in the main dining cabins, and the fireworks show from the centre of the river at 9:30 pm.